huizi135/ALLAboutProgramming/README.md

 **This repos also save my progress, thoughts and useful resources.**

-**I am a Technical Artist, but let us see how far we can go and how deep we can reach.
+**I am a Technical Artist, but let us see how far I can go and how deep I can reach.
 Here my favorite quote "We are too much overestimate what we can do in one year but underestimate what we can do in ten years."**

 ## Content
 - Learning Path
-  - Web Design : CSS + html
+  - Web Design : CSS + HTML
   - Javascript
   - C#
   - ES6/Debugging